ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 if the target_host is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
-If errors occur during this process (for example, a DNS resolution failure), the UDP proxy MUST fail the request and SHOULD send details using the Proxy-Status header field
+If errors occur during this process (for example, a DNS resolution failure), the UDP proxy MUST fail the request and SHOULD send details using an appropriate Proxy-Status header field
 {{!PROXY-STATUS=I-D.ietf-httpbis-proxy-status}}.

 UDP proxies can use connected UDP sockets if their operating system supports